NMAI-lab/hermes/README.md

     <em>Logo designed by Daniel Pacada</em>
 </p>

-Hermes is a simulator for a mobile robot, acting as a BDI agent, that navigates a custom maze through the use of a LiDAR sensor and various Bluetooth beacons placed at each intersection.
+Hermes is a mobile robot, acting as a BDI agent, that navigates a custom maze through the use of a LiDAR sensor and the various Bluetooth beacons placed along its way.
+The goal of Hermes is to showcase a realistic application of AgentSpeak and Jason BDI.

 ## Description
 Hermes has the ability to perform the following:
-- Maintain a consistent distance from the wall.
+- Maintain a consistent distance with the wall.
 - Navigate the maze with its many intersections and complete a full trip from point A to point B using its preloaded map of the beacon connections.
-- Handle possible collisions and by pass obstacles through the use of its bumper sensor.
+- Handle possible collisions and bypass obstacles through the use of its bumper sensor.

 This robot is based on the [iRobot Create 3](https://edu.irobot.com/what-we-offer/create3) developed by the iRobot company.

 In addition to that, Hermes uses the popular AgentSpeak language [Jason](https://jason-lang.github.io/) to implement the BDI architecture.

+Hermes can be run in two modes:
+- **Simulator mode (either locally or within Docker):** This option utilizes ROS Gazebo to allow the user to fully simulate a maze environment with the iRobot Create 3 robot in it.
+- **Robot mode (requires the physical robot):** This option allows the user to run the Jason BDI logic directly on the physical robot.

 ## Installation